elliewix/Ways-Of-Installing-Python/ways-of-installing.md

 	* `[GCC 4.2.1 Compatible Apple LLVM 6.0 (clang-600.0.57)] on darwin`
 	* `Type "help", "copyright", "credits" or "license" for more information.`
 	* `>>> `
-	* (ed note: doing blockquote code in lists sucks in markdown)
+	* (ed note: doing block quote code in lists sucks in markdown)
 4. Presuming everything described here as worked, you can close the window.
 This was just a test.

 # Appendix 2:  Hooking PyCharm to your anaconda environment

-These directions presume that you have successfully installed Anaconda (or some other Python envirionment) into your computer.
+These directions presume that you have successfully installed Anaconda (or some other Python environment) into your computer.
 Review Appendix 1 for directions.

 1. Download (Available here:  https://www.jetbrains.com/pycharm-edu/download/) and or other PyCharm edition that you'd like.
 2. Open the application.